 - "Having the fastest, most enjoyable car doesn't mean having the most powerful or the priciest.
 The FR-S is what budget-themed performance is all about." -- Motor Trend (2013)

 - "Being perfectly candid, we didn't yearn for more horsepower or more torque.
 Thanks to a very low curb weight (estimated at about 2,700 pounds), a well-balanced chassis (53/47 percent front/rear) and a low center of gravity (besting the Porsche Cayman), the Scion was as obedient as a well-trained Border Collie." -- Autoblog (2013)

 Acceleration and Power

-Only one engine is available in the 2013 Scion FR-S: a 2.0-liter, horizontally-opposed four-cylinder engine that generates 200 horsepower at 7,000 rpm and 151 pound-feet of torque at 6,600 rpm.
-That’s significantly less power than rivals like the base Ford Mustang and Nissan 370Z, but reviewers don’t seem to mind.
-The EPA reports that the 2013 Scion FR-S gets up to 25/34 mpg city/highway, which is better than many affordable sports cars.
+The 2014 Scion FR-S has a 2.0-liter, horizontally-opposed four-cylinder engine that generates 200 horsepower at 7,000 rpm and 151 pound-feet of torque at 6,600 rpm.
+A six-speed manual transmission is standard and a six-speed automatic transmission is optional.
+The 2014 Scion FR-S gets up to 25/34 mpg city/highway, which is better than many affordable sports cars’ fuel economy.

 Handling and Braking

 The FR-S impresses reviewers with its light weight, low center of gravity and agile handling, which make it one of the most enjoyable cars to drive in the class.
 Steering is incredibly precise, they say, and the brakes bring the FR-S to a stop quickly and effortlessly.

 - "The FR-S compensates with impressive grip, feel and thrills when bending around corners, however.
 The level of control and communication with the driver is beyond anything in this price range." -- Edmunds